 After all the years of mental, psychological, verbal and even at times physical abuse, my children suffered from the way he mistreated me.
 When I was pregnant with Amaiya, my kids witnessed him shove me out the passenger side door.
 I fell out backwards on my behind.
 Luckily, I didn’t get hurt.
 After that shove, he then started to call me ‘b**ch’ and ‘wh*re’ out of his car window while driving away.
 He was a bully to all of us, and I ridiculously thought I could handle him which was so, so stupid.

 I felt like I was trapped in a thick fog of confusion, heartbreak, and betrayal.
 It was a constant war in my own mind, like I was possessed and I was trying to come forth but the demons overpowered me.
 But I never gave up and I never will.

 In the year I lived with my mother, I gave birth to my son and very shortly after learned I had cysts on both my kidneys and was diagnosed with Polycystic Kidney Disease.
-We spent two years in the shelter system and in that time I allowed him to swindle his way back in.
+We spent two years in the shelter system, and in that time I allowed him to swindle his way back in.
 He came to New York because he wanted to be near his kids.
-I don’t have to tell you what a huge mistake that was.
-The abuse and bullying started again and after 6 months I got him out and for good this time.
+I don’t have to tell you what a huge mistake it was.
+The abuse and bullying started again, and after 6 months, I got him out and for good this time.
 So much turned around for us for the better.
 Another 6 months later, I was approved for an apartment.

-I haven’t gotten my happily ever after yet but that’s okay because God has provided a sanctuary for me and my babies.
+I haven’t gotten my happily ever after yet, but it’s okay, because God has provided a sanctuary for me and my babies.
 Not to say the devil doesn’t come knocking on my door on occasion for instance an assault on a family member and a new diagnosis (Fibromyalgia).
 However, I now have sole full custody of my children, a two-year protection order and three reports already.

 Read more inspiring stories about people escaping abuse here: